 The fair values of financial assets and associated liabilities relating to the securitisation programmes were £6,459m and £2,152m respectively (30 September 2023: £5,311m and £1,749m) where the counterparty to the liabilities has recourse only to the financial assets.

-There were no events during the period that resulted in any Group or Bank transferred financial assets being derecognised.
+There were no events during the period that resulted in any Group transferred financial assets being derecognised.

-The Group and Bank have contractual and non-contractual arrangements which may require them to provide financial support as follows:
+The Group has contractual and non-contractual arrangements which may require it to provide financial support as follows:

 Securitisation programmes